 Outsource your sales force?
 Why not?
 You already outsource your legal and accounting work, and you may also outsource bookkeeping, human resources, and other vital elements of your business.
 And the reason to outsource your sales force is the same as the reason to outsource those other functions — it’s a cost-effective way to leverage expertise that you could not afford on a full-time basis.
-Manufacturers’ reps are not just experts on your product; they also are experts in their local market area.
-And, unlike a direct employee who may be looking for the bigger paycheck that comes with being promoted from the Omaha office to the Chicago office, your Omaha manufacturers’ rep has roots in the community and has no desire to be “promoted” away from friends and family.
+Manufacturers’ representatives (also called manufacturers’ agents) are not just experts on your product; they also are experts in their local market area.
+And, unlike a direct employee who may be looking for the bigger paycheck that comes with being promoted from the Omaha office to the Chicago office, your Omaha manufacturers’ representative has roots in the community and has no desire to be “promoted” away from friends and family.
 Since his or her “inventory” is years or decades of experience in the Omaha market, why would he or she want to relocate and leave that behind?

 Where Do I Find Good Reps?